Sockets

 Arguments:

-• data – the input
+• data – The request data containing the document identifier.

 • data.documentId (number) – the id of the document to retrieve the annotations for